pondsthlm/hosted-trend-report/README.md

 ## Description

-Fork this project when creating new Node.js projects.
+Fork this project when creating new Node.js backend projects.
 The goal of the project structure is:

 - Any developer should be able to quickly understand the project, develop it and deploy it